Preliy/material-editor/README.md

 # Unity Material Palette
-A simple Editor Window for the quick editing of materials for selected objects.
-Has similar functionality as Material Editor in [ProBuilder](https://docs.unity3d.com/Packages/com.unity.probuilder@5.2/manual/tool-panels.html).
+A simple editor window for quickly applying materials to selected objects.
+Has similar functionality to the Material Editor in [ProBuilder](https://docs.unity3d.com/Packages/com.unity.probuilder@5.2/manual/tool-panels.html).

 Table of Contents: